F1 2023 Insider's Guide No. 07 – Monaco

 Where can you find the best architectural design in Monaco?

 E1027 and Le Cabanon in Roquebrune – E1027 and Le Cabanon, located in Roquebrune, just east of Monaco, are both key works of modern architecture that were well ahead of their time.
-E1027 is the star of the show – an Art Deco villa designed and built in the 1920s by Irish legend Eileen Grey.
-Everything from its cryptic name to its long years of forgotten dereliction make this the most enigmatic modernist house.
-Now of course it is completely restored, looks stunning inside, and can be visited on tours.
+E1027 is the star of the show – an Art Deco villa designed and built in the 1920s by Irish legend Eileen Gray.
+Everything from its cryptic name to its long years of forgotten dereliction makes this the most enigmatic modernist house.
+Now, of course, it is completely restored, looks stunning inside, and can be visited on tours.
 Look out for the incredible wall tapestries and sofas which are so futuristic they look like they were designed last week, not 100 years ago.

 Where can you experience Monaco's allure and irresistible charm?